Market Sentiment Indicator: The Trend Indicator

 Tactical Trend indicator determines bottom in VIP, Vimpel Communications

-Our goal is to get when the market starts to give indications of a top, and this usually means we get in a bit early and out a bit early, but we are not too worried about catching a few extra points.
+We aim to get in when the market starts to indicate a top.
+This usually means we get in early and out early, but we are not too worried about catching a few extra points.
 We aim to get in before the market takes off and out before it breaks down.

 Trend indicator locates perfect entry for FXE